Georgia CPE Requirements for CPAs

 Credits can be obtained in half-hour increments as long as the first full hour has already been earned.

 There are no limitations or requirements for self-study CPE credit methods.

 Other Policies and Exemptions

-A maximum of 15 credit hours may be earned from one renewal period to the next period.
+CPAs may carry a maximum of 15 credit hours from one renewal period to the next period.
 Carried hours cannot be used to meet the yearly minimums or accounting and auditing requirements.

 Any licensee who has turned 70 years old is exempt from the CPE requirements for license renewal.
 CPAs in any of the following categories will also be exempt from license renewal requirements.
 Though they may not offer professional services to any parties.